MM1323/security_assignments/README.md

 One goal of Internet privacy researchers is to measure the prevalence of web trackers and identify especially egregious third-party tracking domains.
 In this assignment, you will perform these measurement tasks to discover the scale of cookie-based web tracking.

+## Assignment 5: Anonymization ##

+The release of publicly available datasets is essential for public health, public policymaking, transparent governance, and collaborative research & development.
+However, public datasets often contain sensitive attributes that could cause harm if they are deanonymized to reveal the identity of the individuals they describe.

+Public datasets are often prone to deanonymization by linking multiple datasets and background knowledge on attributes known as quasi-identifiers (QI).
+Naïve anonymization techniques, such as removing names or addresses, do not account for the breadth of possible quasi-identifiers and remain vulnerable to deanonymization.
+Fortunately, computer scientists have developed anonymization algorithms that provide stronger theoretical guarantees.

+In this assignment, you will gain experience with the k-anonymity, l-diversity, and t-closeness algorithms on a public dataset.